Watering

 Symptoms

-• Leaves turning yellow progressively from older to newer growth
+• Leaves turning yellow progressively, moving from older growth toward newer growth as the problem continues

-• Rapid leaf drop, particularly on a plant that was recently watered
+• Rapid leaf drop, particularly noticeable on a plant that was watered relatively recently rather than one that's been neglected

-• Soil that stays wet 7–10 days after watering without drying down
+• Soil that stays visibly wet 7 to 10 days after watering without meaningfully drying down in between

-• One or more of the multiple trunks feeling soft or discolored right at the soil line
+• One or more of the multiple trunks feeling soft or discolored right at the soil line, a sign the problem has already reached the stem tissue itself

 Causes

-Watering too frequently — watering before the soil has dried appropriately
+Watering too frequently — before the soil has actually dried appropriately

-Schefflera's watering need varies significantly with season, light level, and temperature.
-In bright light and warm conditions it uses water quickly; in winter with lower light it uses water much more slowly.
-A schedule that works in summer (every 5–6 days) may become overwatering by winter (every 5–6 days in much lower light and lower temperatures).
-Soil-moisture-based watering — checking before each watering rather than following a fixed schedule — prevents this seasonal drift into overwatering.
+Schefflera's watering need shifts significantly with season, light level, and temperature.
+In bright light and warm conditions it uses water quickly; in winter, with lower light and cooler temperatures, it uses water far more slowly.
+A schedule that works well in summer, watering every 5 to 6 days, can quietly become overwatering by winter if the same interval is kept despite much lower water use during that season.
+Watering based on actual soil moisture rather than a fixed calendar interval prevents this seasonal drift from ever developing into overwatering in the first place.

 Dense potting mix without adequate drainage

-Pot without drainage or sitting in saucer water
+A pot without drainage, or one sitting in standing saucer water

-The lower root zone in a pot without drainage accumulates water at the base of the growing medium permanently.
-Even in a good draining mix, this structural problem creates a saturation zone that the roots cannot escape.
+The lower root zone in a pot without a drainage hole accumulates water permanently at the base of the growing medium.
+Even in an otherwise well-draining mix, this structural problem creates a saturation zone the roots simply can't escape, regardless of how carefully the watering schedule itself is managed.

 How to Fix It